Photo of Fair Avenue Apartments: Carlos Javier Sanchez, San Antonio Business Journal

 Hector Martinez serves as Opportunity Home’s Director of Construction Services & Sustainability and is responsible for overseeing the development, design, and implementation of capital improvement projects for the repair, preservation and modernization of Opportunity Home’s affordable housing communities throughout San Antonio, and to ensure and promote green building and sustainable practices and standards, while forming partnerships and organizing programs to promote health and well-being initiatives for our community.

-Beth Keel is the Sustainability Initiatives Liaison for the San Antonio Housing Authority (Opportunity Home) and an avid outdoor enthusiast.
+Beth Keel is the Sustainability Initiatives Liaison for the Opportunity Home San Antonio (Opportunity Home) and an avid outdoor enthusiast.
 She attended Naropa University in Boulder, Colorado, for a Bachelor’s degree in Interdisciplinary Studies and a Master’s Degree in Environmental Leadership.
 She brings life and university experience to Opportunity Home by looking outside of the box for answers in sustainability, education, green building, and conservation.
 She has continued her education as a Certified Energy Manager, Certified Energy Rater, Certified RESnet Green Rater, Certified in Permaculture Design, and a Texas Master Naturalist.
 She has garnered the agency more than 30 local and national awards.